 Each month, our community gallery features new exhibitions of original works created by local and regional artists in our Gallery @ Room 1927, located at 6 South Joachim Street (next door to the Saenger Theatre).
-The gallery is open Wednesday through Friday from 10 a.m. to 4 p.m.
+The gallery is open Tuesday through Friday from 10 a.m. to 4 p.m.
 Any artists are eligible and may submit a proposal for consideration.
-Exhibitions are usually displayed from the first Monday of the month through the last Friday.
+Exhibitions are usually displayed from the first Wednesday through the last day of each month.

 Join us on the second Friday of each month during LoDa ArtWalk for our exhibition receptions.
 Meet the artists, see their work in person, and create a personal connection with what is on display.
-Our gallery is open to the public Wednesdays - Fridays from 10 a.m. to 4 p.m.
+Our gallery is open to the public Tuesdays - Fridays from 10 a.m. to 4 p.m.
 Those that are vaccinated are not required to wear masks in the gallery.
 View our extended Virtual Gallery program, implemented during the 2020 quarantine, online here.
 View our current and recent exhibitors below!

 To sponsor an exhibition, please see our Sponsorship Information.